 A decade later, when I began tutoring SAT reading, I was baffled by the extent to which my students struggled with these skills, as well as by their persistent refusal to write things down.
 As I compared my own decidedly low-tech high school experience with their technology-flooded one, I slowly began to piece together the reason behind their difficulties.
 Now, I am increasingly disturbed by the emphasis on rapid group- and technology-based tasks that merely appear sophisticated at the expense of ones that actually build they type of foundation that ultimately allows more for sophisticated work.

 Beyond that, it is shortsighted to assume that the note-taking process automatically precludes engagement with the actual content of a lecture.
 To argue otherwise is effectively to suggest that it impossible to listen and think simultaneously!
-People are not automatons – assuming they have some level of interest in the subject and are competent note-takers, most people will spontaneously make connections between what they are hearing to things they have learned before; indicate questions and points of confusion; and mark ideas that are particularly interesting or important.
+People are not automatons – assuming they have some level of interest in the subject and are competent note-takers, most of them will spontaneously make connections between what they are hearing to things they have learned before; indicate questions and points of confusion; and mark ideas that are particularly interesting or important.
 This is in fact a type of dialogue; it just happens to be occurring in writing rather than speaking on one end.

 Another feature of this type of learning that is often overlooked is the time scale on which it occurs.
 Students have weeks or even months to review, absorb, ponder, and formulate responses, in a self-directed way.
 This stands in sharp contrast to the immediate – and often superficial – responses that typical group work tends to encourage.